SDS-PAGE: Ebolavirus GP1 on Coomassie-stained SDS-PAGE under reducing conditions. The purity of the protein is greater than 95%.

 Ebola Virus Envelope Glycoprotein (GP1) (Zaire, Kikwit-95)

-Ebola virus (Zaire, Kikwit-95) envelope glycoprotein is initially produced as a precursor which is then cleaved into two subunits, GP1 and GP2.
-This is a recombinant version of GP1, produced in HEK293 cells, and incorporating a C-terminal 6x His-tag with greater than 95% purity.
+Ebola virus (Zaire, Kikwit-95) Envelope glycoprotein is initially produced as a precursor which is then cleaved into two subunits, GP1 and GP2.
+This is a recombinant version of GP1, produced in HEK293 cells, and incorporating a C-terminal 6x His-tag with

 EBOLA VIRUS ENVELOPE GLYCOPROTEIN (GP1) (ZAIRE, KIKWIT-95)